StackVista/stackstate-docs/develop/developer-guides/agent_check/connect_agent_check_with_stackstate.md

 ## Install

 Install the Custom Synchronization StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
-You will need to provide the following parameters:
+You will need to enter the following parameters:

 * **Instance type \(source identifier\)** - `TopologyInstance`
 * **Instance URL**